 This is despite Apple CEO Tim Cook, recently proclaiming Apple is a "software company."

-Case in point: The stock surged almost 3% last week immediately after Brian Blair, analyst at Wedge Partners, said Apple willl release its new phone, presumably called the "iPhone 5S" to China Mobile
+Case in point: The stock surged almost 3% last week immediately after Brian Blair, analyst at Wedge Partners, said Apple willl release its new phone, presumably called the "iPhone 5S" to China Mobile this July.
+In a note to investors, Blair wrote:

 "We believe that Apple will launch the iPhone 5S at China Mobile this July, as it launches the next iteration of the iPhone globally.
 We believe this handset will be a TD-SCDMA model of the iPhone 5S and will likely begin production next month.